Date: 10 February 2014. Stabilize a Hard Dinghy

 That's the top edge of the hull of a boat.

-even though strengthened, the dinghy was still tippy.
+even though strengthened, Algae was still tippy.
 Stepping into

 preferred.
-That's where I again copied another of Ann's dinghy
+That is where I copied another of Ann's dinghy

 Holes were drilled through the